jakobhviid/BigDataCourseExercises/lectures/03/exercises.md

 ## Exercises

 The exercises for this week's lecture is be about distributed transport and streaming.
 You will be creating a Kafka cluster and various publishing programs and subscribing programs to stream records.
 The focus of today's lecture is to interact with Kafka, create Python producer and consumer programs, and configure Kafka registry and Kafka connect modules.
+Furhtermore, we introduce exercises to Sqoop and Flume.

 Please open issues [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if you encounter unclear information or experience bugs in our examples!

 ### Exercise 1 - Deploy a Kafka cluster

 The objective of this exercise is to deploy a Kafka cluster.
-This year will be using a helm chart from [Bitnami package for Apache Kafka](https://artifacthub.io/packages/helm/bitnami/kafka#bitnami-package-for-apache-kafka) to deploy a Kafka cluster.
+This year will be using a helm chart from [Bitnami](https://artifacthub.io/packages/helm/bitnami/kafka#bitnami-package-for-apache-kafka) to deploy a Kafka cluster.

-**Task**: Deploy Kafka using the `helm` and the follwoing [kafka-values.yaml](kafka-values.yaml) file.
+**Task**: Deploy Kafka using the `helm` and the following [kafka-values.yaml](kafka-values.yaml) file.
 ```bash
 helm install --values kafka-values.yaml kafka oci://registry-1.docker.io/bitnamicharts/kafka`
 ```